History of China–United States relations: 1911–1937

+Education

 Starting in the 1870s, American missionaries began developing educational institutions in China.
 They discovered the demand for Western education was much stronger, and much more elite, than the demand for Christianity.
 Programs were set up to fund Chinese students In American colleges.
 Pearl S. Buck was an American, born in the United States but raised in China.
 Her best sellers and lectures generated wide American support for the Chinese peasantry.
 President Woodrow Wilson was in touch with his former students who were missionaries in China, and he strongly endorsed their work.

 World War II

 Chiang Kai-shek, Franklin D. Roosevelt, and Winston Churchill at the Cairo Conference in 1943.

 In late 1935, the Communist International (Comintern) instructed the CCP to establish the broadest possible anti-fascist united front.
 At a meeting in December 1935, the CCP Politburo resolved to reach understanding, seek compromise, and establish relations with all nations, parties, and individuals who opposed imperial Japan.

 The outbreak of the Second Sino-Japanese War in 1937 saw massive military and economic aid start to flow into the Republic of China (ROC), from the United States under President Franklin D. Roosevelt.
 A series of Neutrality Acts forbade American aid to countries at war.
 Because the Second Sino-Japanese War was undeclared, however, Roosevelt denied that a state of war existed in China and proceeded to send aid to Chiang.
 American public sympathy for the Chinese was aroused by reports from missionaries, novelists such as Pearl S. Buck, and Time Magazine of Japanese brutality in China, including reports surrounding the Nanjing Massacre, also known as the 'Rape of Nanjing'.
 Japanese-American relations were further soured by the USS Panay incident during the bombing of Nanjing, in which a Yangtze Patrol gunboat of the US Navy was accidentally sunk by Imperial Japanese Navy Air Service bombers.
 Roosevelt demanded an apology and compensation from the Japanese, which was received, but relations between the two countries continued to deteriorate.
 American public opinion overwhelmingly favored China and denounced Japan.